 - Good value

-- Design of product makes range of exercises more limited than the X3
+The design of the Gorilla Bow makes the range of exercises that can be performed using it slightly more limited than the X3 Bar.

 - Great value